Sex differences in emotional intelligence: Social cognition

-Every day, people use social cognition subconsciously, as it is part of most modern society.
+Every day, people use social cognition subconsciously, as it is part of most of modern society.
 Social cognition is an important part of emotional Intelligence and incorporates social skills such as processing facial expressions, body language and other social stimulus.

-A 2012 review published in the journal Neuropsychologia found that women are better at recognizing facial effects, expression processing and emotions in general.
-Men were only better at recognizing specific behaviour which includes anger, aggression and threatening cues.

-In 2014, a meta-analysis of 215 study sample by researcher A.E.
-Johnson and D Voyeur in the journal Cognition and Emotion found overall female advantage in emotional recognition.
+A 2012 review published in the journal Neuropsychologia found that men were more responsive to threatening cues while women could express themselves more easily and were better at recognizing others’ emotional states.
+A 2014 meta-analysis of 215 study samples by researchers Ashley E. Thompson and Daniel Voyer in the journal Cognition and Emotion found that there was "a small overall advantage in favour of females on emotion recognition tasks".
 Two 2015 reviews published in the journal Emotion review also found that adult women are more emotionally expressive, but that the size of this gender difference varies with the social and emotional context.
 Researchers distinguish three factors that predict the size of gender differences in emotional expressiveness: gender-specific norms, social role and situational constraints, and emotional intensity.